 It has been asserted by some LAA advocates that LAA also executes a post transmission back off like 802.11.
 While such an assertion might be true, it is not specified in an unambiguous manner.
 It also leads to a variety of additional problems:

 Assuming a post back off has completed, it appears that an LAA eNB can transmit after sensing the medium for Td.
 In contrast, an 802.11 system is supposed to transmit on a slot boundary.
-The LAA mechanism essentially converts a slotted ALOHA style system into an ALOHA style system.
-While this is a minor issue, it represents an unnecessary inefficiency with a negative impact on all stakeholders.
+The LAA mechanism essentially converts a slotted ALOHA style system into an ALOHA style system and has an adverse effect on all users of the channel – including the performance of both LAA and 802.11 networks.

 Assuming a post back off has completed, it appears an LAA eNB takes at least Td (43 µs) to access the medium.
 In contrast an 802.11 system can access the medium at the next slot boundary (in practice, after about 13 µs).
 While this is a minor issue, and is a disadvantage for LAA compared to 802.11, it represents an unnecessary inefficiency.